Highland and Island Emigration Society: The formation of the Highland and Island Emigration Society

 By April 1852, Trevelyan had founded the Highland and Island Emigration Society, with McNeill, following a meeting at the Freemasons' Tavern in Great Queen Street, Covent Garden.
 They had a strong and useful ally in Sir Thomas Murdoch, chairman of the Colonial Land and Emigration Commissioners.
 MacMillan attributes the success of the Society primarily to this powerful trio: Trevelyan and Murdoch for Treasury and Emigration, and McNeill as the chief administrator of Poor Relief in Scotland.

 Despite having the appearance of an independent philanthropic organisation, the Society has been labelled a quasi-governmental organisation by historian Tom Devine.
-Evidence cited to support this view include the close involvement of senior civil servants in the Society, the Emigration Advances Act of 1851 which provided loans to landlords to pay their share of emigration costs and all overseas mail from the Society using the Treasury's mail facilities.
+Evidence cited to support this view include the close involvement of senior civil servants in the Society, the Emigration Advances Act 1851 (14 & 15 Vict. c.
+91) which provided loans to landlords to pay their share of emigration costs and all overseas mail from the Society using the Treasury's mail facilities.
 The existence of the Society allowed a course of action that would have cost more as a government operation and went against the ruling party's political ideology.

 Skye was the area selected for the Society's first operations, with Australia as the ultimate destination.
 Australia was chosen because the Highlanders' experience as shepherds and cattle drovers would be valued there.
 By the time the Society closed, Skye was the origin of 59% of all its emigrants (59% = 2818 people).
 The next commonest starting points were Harris and a combined total for Mull and Iona - each providing 6% of the overall number.